Chromeilion/RoMAE/README.md

 The RoMAE model accepts 4 inputs:

 - values: actual values going through the model (pixels, flux, etc.), must have 5 dimensions (batch, time, channel, height, width).
 If you're working in less dimensions just set the extra dims to size 1
-- positions: a 2D tensor of shape (n_positional_dims, n_tokens) which stores the 3D position of
+- positions: a 2D tensor of shape (n_positional_dims, n_tokens) which stores the N-dimensional position of each token
-  each token after it has been converted to tubelets
 - pad_mask: optional padding mask which marks what values should be ignored during attention
 - label: optional label which is used to calculate the loss